Discover the Mermaids Cave in Blackheath

 Mermaids Cave waterfall

-Once you’ve finished admiring the waterfall and the atmospheric scenery surrounding Mermaids Cave, simply retrace your steps back up the staircase and back to the car park.
+Once you’ve finished admiring the waterfall and the atmospheric scenery surrounding Mermaids Cave, retrace your steps back up the staircase and back to the car park.

-Mermaids Cave in Blackheath
+Mermaids Cave in the Blue Mountains

 Leave a comment